 As a result, the price of gold has a typical pattern.
-And this pattern is occasionally accompanied with high volatility.
+And this pattern is occasionally accompanied by high volatility.
 Gold has got a bad name for giving lumpy returns.
-That is, it does nothing for years but suddenly out of the blue, it gives great returns occasionally that pushes up the long term averages (read how averages work in this interesting take: how 6 feet tall man can drown in a river of average depth of 5 feet).
+That is, it does nothing for years but suddenly out of the blue, it gives great returns occasionally that push up the long-term averages (read how averages work in this interesting take: how 6 feet tall man can drown in a river of average depth of 5 feet).

-So for a lack of better word, and like equity investing, even gold has a timing angle to it.
-So maybe, if you want to time gold investments, it’s about accumulating it in years (or period) in which it hasn’t been giving great returns.
+So for a lack of a better word, and like equity investing, even gold has a timing angle to it.
+So maybe, if you want to time gold investments, it’s about accumulating it in years (or periods) in which it hasn’t been giving great returns.

-But let’s not discuss about timing of gold investments for now.
+But let’s not discuss the timing of gold investments for now.
 Let’s focus on whether to invest in sovereign gold bonds or gold ETFs in India.